Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/storefront-integration-with-fredhopper-query-api/README.md

 This section focuses on integrating the Fredhopper Query API into your storefront to provide enhanced search, navigation, and personalization capabilities.
 We'll cover the essential aspects of implementing the API, from constructing queries to handling responses and optimizing performance.

 ## Query API Overview
-The Fredhopper Query API is a RESTful interface that allows your storefront to communicate with Fredhopper and retrieve search results, facets, and personalized recommendations.
-It provides a flexible and powerful way to integrate Fredhopper's capabilities into your e-commerce experience.
+The Fredhopper Query API is a RESTful interface that allows your storefront to communicate with Fredhopper and retrieve search results, facets, and campaigns .

 ## Implementing Search and Navigation

 ### Request Structure
 The Query API uses the Fredhopper Query Language and query string arguments to request the relevant results.

-Please see the following page for a detailed description of the [Fredhopper Query Language.](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration/fredhopper-query-language)
+> Please see the following page for a detailed description of the [Fredhopper Query Language.](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration/fredhopper-query-language)

 ### Response Handling and Rendering
 The API returns an XML (or JSON if content-type “application/json” is requested) response containing search results, facets, and other relevant data.
 Your storefront application needs to parse this response and render the results appropriately.